The real legacy of the work-from-home era? Robotic furniture

 Ori systems are now in about 30 buildings in 15 cities across the U.S., and Larrea says the company is starting to see interest from some of the biggest real estate developers in the business.
 Though popping a movable shelf-turned-desk into your tiny apartment might sound great right about now, Ori’s systems are designed to be built into new buildings and renovations; they’re not available as one-offs.

-One of the latest projects to include Ori systems is the Artisan, a 25-story apartment building in Manhattan.
+One of the latest projects to include Ori systems is the Artisan, a 25-story apartment building that’s part of the Essex Crossing mixed use development in Manhattan.
 With a mix of affordable and market-rate housing units, it’s the first rental project in New York to offer Ori systems.

-The building’s developer, L+M Development Partners, decided to include Ori systems as a new kind of amenity.
+One of the building’s developers, L+M Development Partners, decided to include Ori systems as a new kind of amenity.
 “We spend a lot of time thinking about innovative ways to make your life happier in your apartment,” says David Dishy, the company’s president.
 “A lot of the innovation and thoughtfulness of the next wave of urban living is around the furniture and the fixtures in the space, and how to make a given space feel bigger and more useful and more productive for the residents.”

 Ten studios in the building have been outfitted with Pocket Closet or Studio Suite systems, which function as shelves, desks, media centers, and, when rolled out from the wall, space separators.
 About half of the building has been leased, including half of the units with Ori systems, according to Matthew Villetto, an executive vice president with Douglas Elliman, which is handling the building’s leasing.
 “It creates more utility and more areas in the room,” Villetto says.
 “You’re taking a studio and essentially creating a one-bedroom [unit], but you’re giving that wall between the two spaces more functionality.”